laurentiucozma12/stylish-themes/README.md

 ## CSS Code Storage

-- In this repository I will store the CSS Code of my templates, in case the Stylish Extension will not be available in the future.
+- In this repository I am storing the CSS Code of my templates, in case the Stylish Extension will not be available in the future.

 ## Info